INSERTING and REPLACING IBC2019 Exhibitor Profiles

 Article Rating:

-In release dated September 12, 2019, insert after Frame.io exhibitor profile a new profile for GrayMeta.
+In release dated September 13, 2019, insert after DekTec Digital Video BV exhibitor profile a new profile for Digital Nirvana.

 The corrected release reads: